helen-tong/airbnb_1/README.md

 ## The Data

 Airbnb has public downloadable datasets between cities across the world.
 There are details of each listing, reviews and neighborhoods.
-I was mainly working off of the detail listing datasets which contains all listings of San Francisco in 2019.
+I was mainly working off of the detailed listing dataset which contains all listings of San Francisco in 2019.
 Data was scraped June of 2019 and it has 7575 rows, 106 columns.

 ---